 {\black Finally, we would like to mention that when $\Sigma$ is an identity matrix, the proof can be rather simple.
 In fact, in this case one can assume $X$ to be diagonal by proper orthonormal transformation, and then assume $Y$ to be diagonal since the off-diagonal entries are small.
 By just using the first operation (scaling of the diagonal entries), we can construct the desired $U,V$ and the proof is similar to that in Appendix \ref{case 1 proof, small angle}.
-However, when $\Sigma$ is not a diagonal matrix, it seems that the second operation has to be used and the proof becomes more involved. } }
+When $\Sigma$ is not a diagonal matrix, we can replace $X,Y$ by $X Q, Q^{-1}Y$ where $Q$ is orthonormal, but that only simplifies $X$ to a upper triangular matrix, a condition seems not very helpful.
+It seems that the second operation has to be used and the proof becomes more involved. } }